Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

-In this section we present the modelling for the two problem formulations, and the resulting prediction and update for the \pmbm filters.
-For the set of all trajectories (\probform~\ref{pf:all_trajectories}), we seek the density for the \rfs $\settraj_{\timeseq{0}{k}}$, in other words, all trajectories existing at some point in time between the initial time step $0$ to the current time step $k$.
-For the set of current trajectories (\probform~\ref{pf:current_trajectories}) we only want the trajectories that are still alive $(\td=k)$, and we seek the density for the \rfs
+In this section we present the prediction and update steps of the \tpmbm filters for the two problem formulations.
+For the set of all trajectories, we seek the density for the \rfs $\settraj_{\timeseq{0}{k}}$, in other words, all trajectories existing at some point in time between the initial time step $0$ to the current time step $k$.
+For the set of current trajectories, we seek the density for the \rfs $\settraj_{\timeseq{0}{k}}^{k} \triangleq \settraj_{\timeseq{0}{k}}^{\timeseq{k}{k}}$, see \eqref{eq:subset_trajectories}.